richdayandnight/data-science-notebook/interactive-data-visualization-for-the-web/chapter-5.md

 - When you chain methods together, anytime after you call data(), you can create an **anonymous function** that accepts d as input.

+## Define terms
+- Anonymous function - a function without a name
 ## Loading data
   1. d3.csv("food.csv", rowConverter).then(function(data){
         console.log(data);